Why We Bet on Vue.js (The Engineering Case for the "Quiet Giant")

 Expand

-In the custom software world, picking a technology stack is like picking a foundation for a skyscraper.
-If you get it wrong, you don’t notice until the 50th floor, when the whole thing starts to sway.
+Picking a technology stack is like picking a foundation for a skyscraper.
+Get it wrong and you won’t notice.
+Not until the 50th floor, when the whole thing starts to sway.

-If you look at job boards or bootcamps, you will see one name dominating: React.
-It is owned by Meta (Facebook), used by everyone, and is the “safe” default.
+Look at job boards or bootcamps and one name dominates everything: React.
+Owned by Meta, used by everyone, the “safe” default nobody questions.

-At Ryse Software, we are not contrarians for the sake of it.
-We use React when a client specifically mandates it or when we need the React Native ecosystem.
-But for 90% of our greenfield, high-performance web applications, we choose Vue.js.
+We aren’t contrarians for the sake of it.
+We use React when a client mandates it, or when we need the libraries that come with React Native.
+But for 90% of our greenfield, high-performance web apps, we reach for Vue.js instead.

 1. The Governance: Community vs. Corporation

 React is owned by Meta.
-Its roadmap is dictated by the needs of Facebook.com.
-If Facebook needs a feature that complicates the framework for everyone else, they add it (e.g., the complexity of React Server Components).
+Its roadmap follows Facebook’s needs.
+Facebook needs a feature that complicates the framework for everyone else?
+They add it anyway.

 Vue.js is independent.
-It is community-driven and crowdfunded.
-It is built for us—the developers and businesses building products—not for an infinite-scroll social media feed.
+Community-driven, crowdfunded, built for the developers and businesses actually shipping products, not for an infinite-scroll social feed.

 2. The Performance: Proxies vs. The “Guessing Game”

-To understand why Vue is faster, you have to understand how modern frameworks update your screen.
+To see why Vue is faster, you need to understand how modern frameworks update your screen.

 React: The “Diffing” Engine

 React uses a Virtual DOM.
-When you change a piece of data, React doesn’t know exactly what that data touches.
-So, it re-renders the entire component tree (and often its children) to create a new “picture” of the UI.
-It then compares (diffs) the new picture with the old one to find the changes.
+Change some data and React has no idea what that data actually touches.
+So it re-renders the entire component tree just to build a new “picture” of the UI.

 Vue: The “Dependency” Engine